ethanc8/ekactl-typst/source/biochem.typ

   The hypothetical charge of an atom if all of its bonds to other atoms were fully ionic.

   In covalent bonds, we assign the electrons to the more electronegative atom.

+  For a carbon, it is more oxidized if it has more bonds to oxygen.
+If a carbon has four bonds to oxygen it is the most oxidized possible.
 ]

 #lemma[